-Each staff member is responsible for adhering to school board policy relating to the use school division technology resources.
+Each staff member is responsible for adhering to school board policy relating to the use of school division technology resources.
 Each staff member has read the Acceptable Use Policy and has agreed to abide by the provisions included and to promote this policy with students.
-Each staff member has agreed to instruct students on acceptable use of the Internet and proper network etiquette.
-Each staff member will make reasonable effort to ensure that student access to the network including the Internet is appropriate.
-Each staff member has a signed form on file indicating his/her acceptance of the provisions of school board policy.
+All staff members will ensure acceptable use of the Internet and proper network etiquette using the approved Lynchburg City Schools' Internet Safety curriculum.